 Community Care Grants -

-to enable qualifying individuals to establish or maintain a settled home.
-Community Care Grants are also intended to help families who are facing exceptional pressure.
+can be awarded to enable qualifying individuals to establish or maintain a settled home.
+Community Care Grants are also intended to help families or individuals who are facing exceptional pressure.
 This means that a Community Care Grant could help you if you are setting up in the community after a period of being in care, or you are at risk of going in to care because you don’t have the things you need to continue living at home.
 Community Care Grants can also help you get the items you need to set up home if you have been homeless, or are fleeing violence.
 This type of Grant can also help people to meet expenses if they are caring for people who are on temporary release from prison or a young offenders’ institution.

 Who can apply for Crisis and Community Care Grants?